swmeme/swmeme/README.md

 #
 #### For now my GitHub repositories are only about summaries and study projects
 #
-###  🔭 I’m currently working on: Most of the time I'm in front of the PC studying.
+###  🔭 I’m currently working on: (most of the time) I'm in front of the PC studying.
 But I also assemble and sell hardware (PC's) in tenders for local government (councils selling).
+But my main interests are Algorithms and Data Science.

 ##  🌱 I’m currently studying and the Tech I use: